global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet-prep.md

 Recent developments have further expanded its capabilities, including the integration of high-accuracy global topography datasets, advances in computational performance (e.g., parallelization and GPU implementations), and the incorporation of new process representations such as levee effects and tracer transport.
 In parallel, the increasing availability of satellite observations has opened new opportunities for model validation and data assimilation, strengthening the link between simulations and real-world observations.

-As a result, CaMa-Flood is now widely used in a broad range of applications, including global flood risk assessment, Earth system modeling, real-time hydrological monitoring, and studies of biogeochemical and ecosystem processes.
+As a result, CaMa-Flood is now widely used in a broad range of applications, including global flood risk assessment, Earth system modelling, real-time hydrological monitoring, and studies of biogeochemical and ecosystem processes.

 We are pleased to announce the 2nd international meeting for CaMa-Flood developers and users.
 This meeting aims to bring together the growing community to exchange knowledge and expertise, share recent scientific and technical advances, and discuss future directions in global river hydrodynamics and its applications.

-While the meeting is centered on CaMa-Flood, we strongly encourage participation from the broader community working on global and large-scale hydrodynamic modeling, including researchers developing and applying other modeling frameworks such as LISFLOOD-FP and related approaches.
-We particularly welcome contributions from the UK and European research communities, given the strong expertise in large-scale flood modeling and hydrodynamics.
+While the meeting is centered on CaMa-Flood, we strongly encourage participation from the broader community working on global and large-scale hydrodynamic modelling, including researchers developing and applying other modelling frameworks.

 All CaMa-Flood developers and users are cordially invited to participate.
 We also warmly welcome researchers interested in global river hydrodynamics, Earth system science, flood risk, and related fields, regardless of whether they are currently using CaMa-Flood.
-We look forward to a stimulating and productive exchange of ideas and collaborations across different modeling approaches and research communities.
+We look forward to a stimulating and productive exchange of ideas and collaborations across different modelling approaches and research communities.

 <img src="{{ site.url }}{{ site.baseurl }}/images/slider/CaMa_model.jpg" width="80%" />